ciccalab/MEGA/README.md

 Example:

-1. Load the MEGA functions in the Global Enviroment <br />
+1. Load the MEGA-RVs functions in the Global Enviroment <br />
 source("./MEGA.R") <br />

 2. Load the predifined list of gene sets.
 As example, here we use KEGG gene sets <br />